liuhaozm/color_elastica/README.md

 # MATLAB code for Color Elastica Models

-This is the MATLAB code for "A Color Elastica Model for Vector-Valued Image Regularization" by Liu, Hao and Tai, Xue-Cheng and Kimmel, Ron and Glowinski, Roland.
+This is the MATLAB code for "A Color Elastica Model for Vector-Valued Image Regularization" and "Elastica models for color image regularization" by Liu, Hao and Tai, Xue-Cheng and Kimmel, Ron and Glowinski, Roland.

 If this code is useful, pleae cite our paper